Massachusetts Dog Bite & Animal Attack Lawyer

 • You may then pursue legal action against the owner or whomever is responsible for the care of the dog.

 As long as you were lawfully in the particular place when you were bitten or injured, you can pursue a damage claim.
 An experienced dog attack lawyer at the Law Offices of Jason M. Ranallo, P.C. can help you understand your options.
-Our dog attack attorneys offer free consultations, can help you understand if you have a case and answer any questions you may have.
+Learn more about how to

 How to avoid dog attacks